tomcqt/adyOS/README.md

 - Make commands case-insensitive.
 - Update ezOut with some new functions for more text variety.
 - Timezone customisation
+- Add panic screen
-- Add error handling (In development)
+- Add `time` command

 ### Planned features for future releases